confluentinc/ksql/docs/installation/server-config/ccloud-ksql.rst

         producer.request.timeout.ms=300000
         producer.max.block.ms=9223372036854775807

 #.
 Restart the KSQL server.
-The steps do this are dependent on your environment.
+The steps to do this are dependent on your environment.

     - If you are using the Confluent CLI, see :ref:`cli-command-reference`.
     - If you are running |cp| in a production environment, use ``ksql-server-stop && ksql-server-start``.